Pump/ventilator head vs flow performance curve calculator

 For this example, we need to switch to imperial units for head, flow, pipe length and elevation.

-We enter this data in the pump performance table.
+We enter this data in the Pump characteristics table.

-Then, in the part with the characteristics of the pipeline, we select pipe from the list of standard pipes, enter other data about the pipeline - length, roughness of the inner surface of the pipe and the coefficient of local resistance.
+Then, in the part with the characteristics of the pipeline - Pipe dimensions, we select pipe from the list of standard pipes, enter other data about the pipeline - length, roughness of the inner surface of the pipe and the coefficient of local resistance.

 For this example, we enter the static pressure that the pump needs to overcome - elevation is 100 ft.